Client EngagementCoaching and Services Personal Trainer Assessments: Methods and Examples for Effective Client Evaluations

 Here are key assessments to include:

 • Static posture check: Observe your client’s natural standing position.
-Look for alignment issues like forward head or rounded shoulders.
+Look for alignment issues such as forward head posture or rounded shoulders.

 • Basic movement patterns: Watch how they perform everyday movements, such as: